 - The Ritual: The cafe is located in a quiet corner of Bukit Timah, making it an ideal location if you are hoping to escape the crowds and get some work done in a quiet area.
 Besides comfortable workspaces, with free wifi, the cafe is almost always filled with people hard at work.

 🧑🏻💻 Where to work from in Sentosa Island

-- The Book Cafe: The Book Cafe is a well established institute for digital nomads.
-This peaceful, intimate and cosy café offers the perfect hangout to get work done surrounded by books.
+- The Book Cafe: The Book Cafe is a well-established institute for digital nomads.
+This peaceful, intimate, and cozy café offers the perfect hangout to get work done surrounded by books.
 They offer food too to get you fueled.

 🚊 How to travel around Singapore